darkestdev/ParticleCast/README.md

 # ParticleCast

 ParticleCast is a resource with many helpful methods that utilizes Attributes and allows for easy management of a ParticleEmitter Instance.
-It was made with simplicty of use in mind.
+It was made with simplicity of use in mind.

 The documentation can be found here: ...